anastasiadevana/HeadphoneMotion/README.md

 Apple released the new Headphone Motion API in iOS 14, which provides head tracking data from compatible headphones.
 Currently (as of September 2020) the only compatible device is AirPods Pro.

-Please note that the data is only 3dof, meaning that it only provides head rotation, but not position.
+Please note that Apple's Head Motion API only provides rotational data (3dof), but no positional data.

 ---

 ## <a name="installation"></a>Installation

-1. Clone this repository, or download it as a zip.
+**Option 1:** Clone this repository into the `Assets` folder in your Unity project.

-1. Rename the downloaded folder to `HeadphoneMotion` and place it anywhere in your Unity project `Assets` folder.
+**Option 2:** Donwload this repository as a zip, rename the extracted folder to `HeadphoneMotion`, and place it anywhere in your Unity project `Assets` folder.

 ---